 Thermometer box: Use the up/down buttons to select the required thermometer.
 Initially this box will contain only default PRT, Thermocouple or Thermistor.
 You can use these entries for uncalibrated thermometer sensors.
 If you add thermometers to the microK's Thermometer Database (see section 3.7.1), these will also appear in the list within this box.
-The ellipses button opens a list of all available thermometers and is useful if you have a large number of entries in the database.

 Conversion box: If the selected thermometer is one of the default types, you can use the up-down buttons to select a standard polynomial function for converting the thermometer's base measurement to temperature.
-If the selected thermometer is one that you have created in the Thermometer Database this box will be fixed and will be the conversion type defined for that thermometer.
+If the selected thermometer is one that your have created in the Thermometer Database this box will be fixed and will be the conversion type defined for that thermometer.

-Range box: Use the up/down buttons to select the required range.
-The microK has three ranges for each thermometer type.
-Use the 0.125V range for all thermocouples as this provides the most suitable input voltage range.
-The resistance ranges offered depend on the sense current (use the ellipses button by the Current box in this tab to change the current).
-Choose a resistance range that is greater than or equal to both the highest thermometer resistance and reference resistor value you intend to use.
+Range box (PRTs and thermistors only): Use the up/down buttons to select the required range.
+The microK provides two ranges for resistance thermometers.
+The resistance ranges offered depends on the sense current (use the ellipses button by the Current box in this tab to change the current).
+Choose a resistance range that is greater than or equal to both the thermometer resistance and reference resistor value you intend to use.